plamzommour/SixDof/README.md

 This sim is implementing enhanced class syntax for ease of use and a unified variable structure.

-Also included is an enhanced build script and a more organized directory architecture.
+Also included is an enhanced build script and a more organized directory architecture with dedicated inputs and outputs.

+ECEF Sim does not currently build and has not achieved first motion yet.
+I suspect it would take at least a few solid days to get first motion.

 Usage and accesses to this simulation are controlled by Paul D. Zimmer, original creator.
 Private access for now until bugs are worked out.